FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - a – node accelerations
  - U – wave/current velocities at each node
  - D – hydrodynamic drag force at each node
- - t – tension force at each segment
+ - t – internal tension force at each segment
  - c – internal damping force at each segment
  - V - the cross-flow VIV lift force at each node
  - K - the curvature at each node